-Climbing carefully down the stairs, Preston yawned.
+As he wandered down the hall Preston yawned.
 It was very quiet, the snow muffled all of the sounds around them.
 There was a loud crash.

 ‘Grigs!’ shouted Patrick, ‘you’ve knocked another plate off of the table.
-That’s three in one week!
+That’s four again in one week!
 Who’s going to pay for all these!’